rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Machine_Architecture.md

 ## Colossus

-More sophisticated than the BOMBE, used against the Lorenz cypher.
+More sophisticated than the BOMBE, used against the Lorenz cipher.
 This was programmable, making it easier to input the new settings each day.

 ## Turing's definition of a computer